laixintao/iredis/iredis/data/commands/xrange.md

 The command returns the stream entries matching a given range of IDs.
 The range is specified by a minimum and maximum ID.
-All the entires having an ID between the two specified or exactly one of the two IDs specified (closed interval) are returned.
+All the entries having an ID between the two specified or exactly one of the two IDs specified (closed interval) are returned.